psycedelicAI/high-security-facility-concept/docs/foundational/concept.md

 - credentials and custody
 - devices and physical location
 - admin policy and actual administrative context
-- surveillance and real operational incident response
+- surveillance and real operational response
-- operations and security governance
+- operations and governance
 - incident handling and recovery
-- security design and governance
+- security design and human behavior

-The result is often an environment that appears strong on paper, but in practice contains informal shortcuts, unclear exceptions, or weak internal traceability.
+The result is often an environment that appears strong on paper, but in practice contains informal shortcuts, weak traceability, or unclear exceptions.

-This concept exists to reduce those gaps by describing a more coherent model in which physical, logical, and operational security are understood as parts of the same problem.
+This concept exists to reduce those gaps by describing a more coherent model in which physical, logical, and operational security are understood as parts of the same system.

 ---

-# Design Philosophy
+## Design Philosophy

-The concept is built around a number of core ideas:
+The concept is built around a number of core ideas.

-## Security Is a System, Not a Point Control
+### Security Is a System, Not a Point Control
 No single control should carry trust on its own.
 Security emerges from how multiple controls interact.

-## Physical Context Matters
+### Physical Context Matters
 In a high-security facility environment, physical presence, passage order, and actual location are security-relevant parameters, not just practical logistics.

-## Trust Must Be Contextual
+### Trust Must Be Contextual
 Trust should be assessed based on role, zone, device, credential, movement pattern, surveillance context, and operational context — not only on the existence of an identity or badge.

-## Friction Can Be a Security Feature
+### Friction Can Be a Security Feature
 In some environments, low friction is not the goal.
 Higher security may require more steps, clearer separation, and stronger custody.

-## High-Risk Functions Need Separation
+### High-Risk Functions Need Separation
 Privileged administration, technical zone access, break-glass, and recovery must be treated as distinct contexts with stronger controls.

-## Recovery Is Part of Security
+### Recovery Is Part of Security
 A strong model must work not only during normal operations, but also during incidents, loss, failure, exceptions, and recovery.

-## Governance Makes Security Durable
+### Governance Makes Security Durable
 Without clear ownership, review, exception handling, and policy anchoring, even good design becomes fragile over time.

-## Surveillance Must Support Detection and Action
+### Surveillance Must Support Detection and Action
 Surveillance should not only be used for retrospective review, but also support rapid detection, sabotage indication, and operational focus during incidents.

 ---

-# Relation to Zero Trust
+## Relation to Zero Trust

-The concept is primarily based on:

-- physical presence
-- zone context
-- movement logic
-- device location
-- credential custody in the physical environment
-- surveillance as an operational security function

-This means that the model does not assume that Zero Trust is a new or unfamiliar idea for organizations working with high security.

-Instead, the concept assumes that many organizations already know or use Zero Trust principles to varying degrees, especially in identity, network, application access, and device posture.

-This concept therefore does not attempt to replace Zero Trust, but rather adds a stronger physical, spatial, and operational dimension to the trust model.

-## Conceptual Position

-The model is based on the idea that trust in a high-security environment is strongly influenced by:

-- where a person is located
-- how the person got there
-- where a device is located
-- which zone is being accessed
-- what the purpose is
-- whether movement and usage follow an expected pattern
-- how surveillance, detection, and incident visibility support actual control

-These are questions that often fall outside, or are only partly covered by, more traditional Zero Trust implementations.

-## Zero Trust Compatibility

 The concept is highly compatible with Zero Trust principles, especially in areas such as: